 Welcome to Ethiopia!
 Begin with a welcome meeting at the hotel at 6pm.
 If you arrive early perhaps take a tour of this bustling city, dotted with Italian architecture, interesting churches and friendly inhabitants.
 Established by the Emperor Menelik II in 1887, Addis Ababa is a relatively young city full of contrasts – the Addis Sheraton, with its ‘singing fountain’, is one of the most luxurious in all of Africa, yet you only need to travel a few streets away to find yourself among busy markets, dirt roads and the odd goat or two wandering the street.
 The optional city tour will include the National Museum, where you’ll find the famous remains of 'Lucy’, and the Ethnographic Museum set within the beautiful gardens of Haile Selassie’s former palace.

 After a leisurely breakfast, transfer to Addis Ababa airport for a flight to Arba Minch.
-Then it's onto Konso in a private vehicle.
+Then it's onto Konso in a private vehicle, stopping on the way to visit some of the Dorze people, an ethnic group known particularly for their expert weaving and beehive-shaped houses.
 All roads into South Omo pass through Konso, and this small town serves as a great base for exploring the hillside villages in the surrounding countryside.
 Keep an eye out for the carved wooden grave markers in the area, a Konso tradition where the deceased warriors features are enhanced by using teeth made from animal bones.
-As the evening sets in, spend time relaxing in the Kanta Lodge and perhaps meet some new group members arriving from Kenya.
+As the evening sets in spend time relaxing in the Kanta Lodge.

 Visit a village within Konso and learn about the clan-based societal arrangement comprised of nine clans.
 Head onwards to Jinka to visit an ethnographic museum dedicated to the tribes speaking South Omotic languages.
 Jinka is a lively trading hub and known as a capital of sorts for the range of ethnic groups that call this region home.